pau-lo/pau-lo/README.md

 ### Hi there 👋

-Greetings!
+✨ Greetings!
 This is Paulo.
-Nice to meet you!
+Nice to meet you! ✨

 ### Currently...

-- 🔭 I’m currently working on:
+- 🔭 I’m currently working:
-         * As an Independent Consultant specializing in Data Science, Machine Learning, GCP, Six-Sigma, and Statistical Process Control.
+         * As an Independent Consultant specializing in DS/ML life cycle, GCP, 6-Sigma, and Statistical Process Control.
-         * As well as, building fullstack apps in JS, Bootstrap and Flask.
+         * On Building fullstack apps in JS, Bootstrap and Flask.

 - 🌱 I’m currently learning:
-         * Full stack Machine Learning --> Creating ML Apps using Streamlit, FastAPI amd Flask.
+         * Full stack Machine Learning --> Creating ML Apps using Streamlit, FastAPI, React amd Flask.
          * Kubernetes
          * Deep Learning